uclid-org/riscverifier/README.md

 # RISC-Verifier
 A translator from RISC-V binary to Uclid5.

-#Installation
+# Installation

 ## Pre-requisites

 You will need to install [Uclid5](https://github.com/uclid-org/uclid) (note that it needs to be Pranav's branch where the old operator in ensures statements are fixed -- Jan.6.2020) and riscv-gnu-toolchain from [riscv](https://github.com/riscv).
 Make sure you have an alias to the riscv disassembler (riscv64-unknown-elf-objdump).

+## Building the project

+To build the project, run:

+`cargo build`

+## Generating Uclid5 models

 To generate a model of a function in a binary, run the following command:

 `./target/debug/riscverifier /path/to/binary -f function_to_verify -o output_filename.ucl -i ignored,functions,list`